The problem of food waste.

 Restaurant food waste typically arises from three primary sources:

-Over-preparation, often a result of wanting to meet customer demand promptly, leads to substantial quantities of food being thrown away at the end of the day.
+• Over-preparation of dishes: Over-preparation, which is often a result of wanting to meet customer demand promptly, leads to substantial quantities of food being thrown away at the end of the day.

-Large portion sizes, typically influenced by the notion of ‘value for money’, result in uneaten food being left on plates and subsequently discarded.
+• Large portion sizes: Large portion sizes, typically influenced by the notion of “value for money,” result in uneaten food being left on plates and subsequently discarded.

-Lastly, inflexible menus, where alterations to dishes are not permitted, can lead to unwanted ingredients being left uneaten and ultimately wasted.
+• Inflexible menus: Inflexible menus, where alterations to dishes are not permitted, can lead to uneaten ingredients that are ultimately wasted.

 Furthermore, since the school day is tightly scheduled, students often don’t have enough time to finish their meals.